Stocks cheer prospects for low rates, oil jumps on pipeline outage

 "A statistical fluke and/or a temporary pause in labor market demand is the likeliest culprit for this report.
 However, the Federal Reserve cannot afford to adjust policy without concrete proof of a stronger labor market recovery," said Natixis economist Troy Ludtka.

-On Friday the Dow Jones Industrial Average and the S&P 500 rose to record closing highs as the disappointing data on the U.S. jobs market eased concerns about a spike in consumer prices.
+On Friday the Dow Jones Industrial Average (.DJI) and the S&P 500 (.SPX) rose to record closing highs as the disappointing data on the U.S. jobs market eased concerns about a spike in consumer prices. read more

 In recent weeks, some investors had been placing bets that a robust U.S. economic recovery from the coronavirus pandemic would force the Federal Reserve to tighten policy earlier than the central bank has outlined.